conorshortt123/graphtheory-project-repo/OVERVIEW.md

 This NFA is an example of the Kleene star operator.
 The old fragment (blue -> red) is expanded upon by adding two new states inside.
 The e(psilon) operators are followed instantly, so this fragment will actually be in the accept state instantly, regardless of any inputs, but it will also accept a single or multiple b's as input.

-<b>Some of the thompson's construction algorithm code is as follows:</b>
+<b>Some of the Thompson's construction algorithm code is as follows:</b>

 ```python
 if c == '.':